tasb/iscte-automacao/labs/lab-04.md

 You should see all the tasks running and not making any change on the server unless on testing tasks.

+### Step 7: Use import_playbook on all plays

+Now you should use the `import_playbook` module on all plays to import the playbooks `redis.yml`, `postgresql.yml` and `webserver.yml`.

+Edit the file `full_playbook.yml` and remove the tasks from the `Install and configure Redis` and `Install and configure PostgreSQL` plays.

+Then, add the `import_playbook` module to import the playbooks.

 ## Conclusion

 On this lab you learned how to create a playbook to install and configure multiple services on different servers.